gus-lio/Rock-Paper-Scissors-js/README.md

 # rock-paper-scissors-js

-# Rock, Paper, Scissors
+## Rock, Paper, Scissors

 <p>Play a best-of-five match against the computer using the console.<br>
-Programmed using Javascript and HTML.</p>
+Programmed using Javascript, HTML, and CSS.<br>
+Most recent update adds UI and more interactivity.<br>
+Future update will include cleaning up code.</p>